As COVID-19 cases continue to surge, the best way to protect ourselves and others from community spread is to stay home.

 And if you don’t have video capabilities or just don’t feel comfortable being on camera, try a simple photo swap via text or email; you and the person you’re talking to can then pull up the pictures and look at each other while you’re talking.

-If you're able to venture out to see loved ones, just remember to take every precaution: Wear a mask, stay at least six feet apart, don't share food or utensils, and wash your hands or use hand sanitizer frequently.
+If you do venture out to see a loved one, remember to take every precaution: Wear a mask, stay at least six feet apart, don't share food or utensils, and wash your hands or use hand sanitizer frequently.

 Even in these stressful times, carve out time to enjoy special moments.